 3. Metro maintains current bus service

 The new budget includes a tiny (0.4 percent) increase in bus service.
 Last December, after multiple delays and multiple board mandates, Metro restored bus service to pre-pandemic levels.
-In the past several months, Metro has hired new operators and is just getting excess bus run cancellations to tolerable levels.
+In the past couple months, Metro has hired new operators and and is just getting excess bus run cancellations to tolerable levels.

 After struggling in recent years, Metro's bus situation right now is pretty good and still gradually improving.
 This budget maintains that status quo.